Calloom321/Calloom321.github.io/README.md

 ### On a 0-5 scale, how confident are you with each of the assignments?

-On average I'd say give my confidence a 4.
+On average I'd give my confidence a 4.
 I found a few of the assignments a little confusing (including this one at first) However, for the most part I'd say I'm going good.

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent and describe a strategy for yourself.